 - Subscribers: The number of paying Subscribers for each Service at the end of each month.

 - Trial Users: Users who are currently enrolled in a Service’s Free Trial program, and have not yet converted to paid Subscribers.
+A free trial is defined as 6 months or less.
+Free trials that are longer than 6 months are not considered an Antenna Sign-up, however those which convert to paying Subscribers are captured as Antenna Subscribers.

 Calculated Metric Definitions